Help our Hedgehogs Appeal

 You can still contribute to hedgehog conservation by donating to our Help our Hedgehogs appeal.
 All money raised will go towards hedgehog conservation by funding a hedgehog officer and camera traps to identify the gaps in our knowledge currently hindering hedgehog conservation.

 Every year, many miles of habitat occupied by water voles is cleared by strimming.
 The idea is that water voles will move out of areas designated for development, and create new burrow systems elsewhere.

-Therefore starting in mid-August, the Mammal Society will be working with WildCRU at the University of Oxford to assess the threat posed to water vole populations by strimming, and attempt to identify workable solutions.
-What is more, the recent changes in licensing requirements for work with water voles mean that the Statutory Nature Conservation Organisations will be able to act on our findings.
+From mid-August 2016, the Mammal Society worked alongside WildCRU at the University of Oxford to assess the threat posed to water vole populations by strimming, and attempt to identify workable solutions.
+The results of this work will be acted on by Statutory Nature Conservation Organisations.

 To find out more about the project, please visit the WildCRU website here.